solana-labs/oyster/README.md

 - [] Repay from reserve (add selection for obligation/loan)
 - [] Add support for token names in URL in addition to reserve address

+# TOP for tomorrow

+* subscribe to all dex markets that are used by lending reserves
+* finish reserve overivew